Sum of Cubes and Beyond

 13 + 23 + … + n3 = (1 + 2 + … + n)2.

 Hence the set of numbers {1,2,…,n} has the property that the sum of its cubes is the square of its sum.
-Are there any collections of numbers with this property?
+Are there any other collections of numbers with this property?
 Yes, and the following method is guaranteed to generate such a set.

 Pick a number, any number.
 Did I hear you say 63?
 Fine.